Swirrl/artsapi-email-processing-tool/README.md

-# artsapi-graft
+# ArtsAPI ETL

-A Clojure library designed to ... well, that part is up to you.
+The ETL tooling for ArtsAPI, based on the [Grafter project](http://grafter.org).
+Mainly focussed on email parsing and RDF conversion.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Swirrl IT Limited

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License 1.0